Confidentiality of Scores

 ETS Score Cancellation Policy

 ETS and the TOEFL program strive to report scores that accurately reflect the performance and independent work of every test taker.
-ETS standards in this regard have two primary goals: giving all test takers an equal opportunity to demonstrate their abilities, and preventing any test taker from gaining an unfair advantage over others.
+ETS standards in this regard have 2 primary goals: giving all test takers an equal opportunity to demonstrate their abilities, and preventing any test taker from gaining an unfair advantage over others.
 These standards are of the utmost importance to ETS and those who rely on the validity of ETS test scores.
 Therefore, ETS reserves the right to cancel any test score when, in its sole judgment, there is substantial evidence that the score is invalid.
 Scores may be canceled as a result of test taker behavior or irregularities that affect testing integrity.

 Test Taker Behavior